Menu

 The rich and turbulent history that occurred on the island during the Civil War played a strategic role in shaping the eventual success of the Union army.
 The first black troops enlisted in the Union Army were from Hilton Head Island, though they were disbanded just months later.

 Another critical piece of history occurred here.
-Mitchelville was where the first self-governing community in the United States of formerly enslaved people during the Civil War existed.
-It was a unique and vital experiment predating Lincoln’s Emancipation Proclamation by several months.
+Mitchelville was where the first self-governing community of formerly enslaved people in the United States existed during the Civil War.
+It was a unique and vital experiment that predated Lincoln’s Emancipation Proclamation by several months.

 It was our third visit to Hilton Head Island; regretfully, we had never heard of this historic site on the first two visits.
 Thank goodness for Goggle’s search engine advising us what are the top things to do on the island.
 The Mitchelville Freedom Park is easy to find on the island’s North end.
 It is the quieter part of the island, consisting of mostly older residential neighborhoods.